-Here are a few other learnings from our first solo entrepreneur on the podcast:
+Here are a few other learnings from our first featured solo entrepreneur:

 Check in with your customers.
-When you offer a personalized service or experience, don’t wait until the end to ask the customer how they liked it or if it met their expectations.
+Don’t wait until the end of a transaction to ask the customer how they liked it or if your product or service met their expectations.
 Check in along the way.
-It’s one of the most impactful ways to ensure that the customer is going to leave happy.
+Victoria gauges her client’s “satisfaction temperature” between each step of the process.
+It’s one of the most intentional ways to ensure that the customer is happy.